 Delivered on specific bikes without pedals, the game-based sessions focus on encouraging children in early years to push and glide.
 Our instructors are creative and use imaginative games to build lots of enthusiasm on two wheels.
-The progression from balance bikes to pedal cycling becomes easier once trainees have mastered the art of balancing on a bike.
+The progression from balance bikes to pedal cycling becomes easier once pupils have mastered the art of balancing on a bike.

 Bikeability Learn to Ride

-A valuable life skill.
-Everyone remembers the first time they learnt to ride and we ensure this starts a lifelong love of cycling.
+A valuable life skill: Everyone remembers the first time they learnt to ride and we ensure this starts a lifelong love of cycling.

 Aimed at pupils who are unable to cycle, the sessions motivate pupils to master the skills of balance, control and pedalling.
 Whether children are learning for the first time or older children are after additional guidance, we provide fun and supportive steps to help children discover the joy of cycling on two wheels.